 Be on the same page

 When it comes to co-parenting, you should be on the same page in how the children should be raised.
 If one parent isn’t comfortable with the other parent’s decision making or rules, then talk calmly about it and come to an agreement.
 For example, the children should have the same bedtimes and homework rules at both parent’s residences.
 If you’re having trouble working these issues out, consult with your divorce lawyer to work out an agreement for both parties.
+In specific cases you may even need to get an estate attorney long island involved if you are splitting large amounts of assets.

 Don’t talk negative about your ex